hadriane/aws_apigateway_lambda_dynamodb_contactform/README.md

     8. Click **Create Function**

  2. Enter the Python code
+     1. Select the API gateway we created earlier
-     1. In the **Function code** section, in the editor box, enter the following code
+     2. In the **Function code** section, in the editor box, paste the following code
 ```python
 import boto3, json, os
 dynamodb = boto3.resource('dynamodb')